mahimahi42/config-installer/README.md

 config-installer
 ================

-Installer for my personal configuration and setup
+Installer for my personal configuration and setup.

+Installs configurations for:
+- tmux
+- vim
+- zsh

 # Usage